RajeevRanjan150/Personal-List/README.md

 javac PersonalList.java
 java PersonalList

-NOTE: This is just a prototype for my upcoming programs.
+NOTE: This is just a prototype for my upcoming projects.

 //Gonna implemet it soon on my Expense Tracker Program.